gregology/gregology.github.io/codex.md

 - AI alone is not a threat to humanity
 - Humans misusing AI is a threat to humanity
 - Google search can confirm any position
-- As AI evolves, we must be careful to measure sentience by intelligence not obedience
+- As deep AI evolves, we must be careful to measure sentience by intelligence not obedience
 - All scientific models are wrong but some are useful

 ### Beliefs about the Universe

 - In a casual universe, nobody is irrational
-- We share the universe with other intelligent life
+- Humans share the universe with other intelligent life
 - There are intelligent collective consciousnesses that we do not understand
 - Humans have no cosmic significance, other than that the cosmos is significant & humans are part of it
 - There is no universal purpose of life, we must make our own